 I invite you to make a list of ten values.
 Then, choose top 4 that are non-negotiable for you.
 Once you know what is important to you, you can find other people who share the same values.

-2. Explore your own needs.
+2. Identify your needs.

 What do you need in a friendship?
 Do you simply want to hang out, watch movies and have fun together?
 Do you want to have friends who are into self-development and awakening?
 Do you enjoy conversations about money, business or sports?